-The impact of the early-noughties stock market downturn was one key factor that resulted in many final salary schemes being underfunded and a decision was taken by many firms to close such defined benefit schemes.
-Many experts consider that this type of scheme will cease to exist over the next few years, as a result of the current situation.
-Where companies do provide company pensions these are now almost always defined contribution schemes.
-The amount of personal contributions that can qualify for tax relief is limited to the greater of $\pm 3,600$ and total UK relevant earnings, subject to scheme rules.
+The impact of the stock market downturn in the 2000s was one key factor that resulted in many final salary schemes being underfunded and a decision was taken by many firms to close such defined benefit schemes.
+Many experts consider that this type of scheme will cease to exist over the next few years.
+Where firms do provide employer pensions these are now almost always defined contribution schemes.

+The amount of personal contributions that can qualify for tax relief is limited to the greater of £3,600 and total UK relevant earnings, subject to scheme rules.